-You may have been taught as a child that you need sunlight for your body to make vitamin D, because vitamin D is not found naturally in most foods.
+You may have been taught that you need sunlight for your body to make vitamin D, because vitamin D is not found naturally in most foods.
 But today, many foods are fortified with vitamin D during the manufacturing process.
 Thus, sun exposure is not as important for the body's vitamin D supply as it used to be.
 Of course, being outdoors makes most people feel good.
 And playing tennis is better for your health than watching television.
 But you can still protect yourself from the sun's damaging effects while enjoying yourself outdoors.

 How can I avoid the harmful effects of the sun?